mahichodhary/Atlantis_Document/README.md

 With the above config, when Atlantis determines that the configuration for the project1 dir has changed, it will run plan for both the staging and production workspaces.

-If you want to plan or apply for a specific workspace you can use
+If you want to run plan or apply for a specific workspace using directory you can use

     atlantis plan -w staging -d project1
     atlantis plan -w production -d project1